Visit Veules-les-Roses in 8 essential steps

 And yes!
 In the list of the many visitors who passed through Veules-les-Rosesyou will find the illustrious name of Victor Hugo (see Cise Wood).
 This great name in literature stayed for several summers in the villa of Paul Meurice.

 You can also pay tribute to this historical figure in front of the stele whose reliefs are in his honour.
-It is a building donated by the capital in memory of its stays.
+It is a building donated by the capital in memory of his stays.

 The beach